 If you are an administrator of your organization or you have the correct privileges, you can change the owner of an item in your organization.

-Folders help you organize your items, making them easier to find.
+Folders help you organize items, making them easier to find.
 Organizing items into folders can also help you identify related items.
 For example, you can create a folder to store dependent items.
-Place items such as source files and the layers you create from them, a set of web maps and scenes that contain those layers, and any apps you create that contain those web maps in the same folder.
+Place items such as source files and the layers you create from them, a set of web maps and scenes that contain those layers, and apps you create that contain those web maps in the same folder.
 That way, you know all the items in that folder are related and interdependent.
-Or you can create folders to store the items you create for specific projects and move relevant items to each project folder.
+You can also create folders to store the items you create for specific projects and move relevant items to each project folder.

 If you plan ahead, you can click the Create new folder button in My Content to create the folders you need.
 Then, when you add items, publish layers, or create maps or apps, you can choose the corresponding folder to store the item.